-In this article, I want to cover the 3 key components to help you avoid giving up in the Valley of Disappointment during your job search.
+In this article, I’m going to cover the three key components to help you avoid giving up in the Valley of Disappointment during your job search.
 I will be focusing on creating a growth mindset, setting your intention, and your routine.
 How you approach something from a mindset perspective

 To help you focus your mindset:

 Because you have set your goals you now have a guide to set your intentions.
-It’s essential to set your intention to work through the “Valley of Disappointment” conducting your daily routine working towards your goals.
-Again, look at the image the our expectation versus the reality of what causes the breakthroughs we desire?
+It’s essential to set your intention to work through the “Valley of Disappointment”.
+Especially, while conducting your daily routine working towards your goals.
+Again, look at the image of our expectations versus reality.
+What causes the breakthroughs we desire?
 It’s all the things added up overtime on a consistent basis that leads to success.
 Not our unrealistic monumental linear expectations.

 Let’s face it we are creatures of habit.
-Essentially, our brains look to conserve energy and create habits.
-Through discipline your routine lead with the small incremental steps towards landing your next role.
+Our brains look to conserve energy and create habits.
+Your routine provides the small incremental steps towards landing your next role.
 Let’s be honest.
 You don’t know what submission will lead to an interview.
-What interview will lead to an offer.
+What interview will lead to an offer?
 What offer will long term employment?

 A couple of things to include in your routine.
 Applications, Professional Branding, Networking, Interview Prep & Skills, Eating Healthy, Exercising, and Destressing.

-In summary, success in your job search comes from your mindset, setting intentions, and your routine.
-Having the proper mindset allow you to set your intentions/goals.
-Once you have clear goals you can set your routine and review for improvement.
-Through repetition and experience you will soon land your next role.
+In summary, success in your job search comes from your mindset, 100% commitment, setting intentions, and your routine.
+Having the proper mindset allows you to set your intentions/goals.
+Once you have clear goals you can set your routine and then review for improvement.
+Through repetition and experience, you will soon land your next role.

 PS.
 Interested in what's possible for you?
 Here are 3 ways we can work together so you can gain an Unfair Advantage!